Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 In reality, arm 2 and arm 3 are not at the same offset.
 But the construction of axis 1 to arm 2 in one direction and arm 3 back the same distance makes possible to set d=0 for joints 2 and 3.
 This is possible, because axis 2 and 3 are parallel to each other.
 Arm 3 is directly above axis 1 in respect to Z1, Z2 direction.
 But joint 3 has 70 offset (right of in the image) of axis 1 in respect to Y2, Z3 direction.
 Those combining of parameter values intend to ease calculations and parallel axes don't have d values, but I recommend so set the values, so the axes coordinates are where the axes are in reality.
 For two reasons:
 * saving calcuation effect is no argument, as there are hundreds of trigonometric calculation and 4 more is really not important
 * a later introduced method to calculate back from a measured endpoint to calculation of true axis and arm lenght values is only working, if the DH parameters are placed to axes where they are in reality

+DH parameters do not allow to set joint 3 to the location of axis 4, because a translation in the direction of the y axis (Y2) would be needed, and DH parameters allow only rotations and translations around Z and X axes.
+To solve it, additional M669 B parameters were added to define all 6 parameters to define all possible axis translations and rotations.
 # Example 1 joint 4
 The DH parameters for joint 4 are theta q4, d=380, alpha 90 degrees and a = 0.